9.3 Customizing Plot Elements

 - In Origin 2017, point customization can be done when Custom Construction is either checked or unchecked.

 - In Origin 2018 SR0, you should either clear the Custom Construction box of the intermediate state or check the box.

-- In Origin 2018b, you can customize the point regardless of the state of the Custom Construction check box.
+- From Origin 2018b, you can customize the point regardless of the state of the Custom Construction check box.